olykov/gym-bot/README.md

 - **Weight & Reps Recording**: Detailed weight (1kg - 180kg) and rep (1-20) tracking
 - **Duplicate Prevention**: Prevents recording the same set twice on the same day
 - **Training History Display**: Shows user's last training session for each exercise with detailed set/weight/reps breakdown
-- **Personal Record (PR) Tracking**: Displays user's maximum weight achieved for each exercise with date
+- **Personal Record (PR) Tracking**: Displays user's maximum weight achieved for each exercise with reps and date
 - **Smart Exercise Prioritization**: Shows user's top 5 most-used exercises first for each muscle group
 - **Compact Exercise View**: Displays only top exercises initially with "Show All" option for full access